Enhancing your Individual DBT practice: Using session recordings to get closer to adherent practice

 - In the unlikely event the training is cancelled by the organisers, registration will be fully refunded but no liability will be accepted for travel, accommodation or other costs/expenses incurred to registrants.

-Log in or Sign up to register online for this training or to reserve a place.
+Log in or Sign up to register online for this training.